20 Dec

 4. Wolf Alice- White Horses

-'White Horses' was released as the third single from 'The Clearing'.
-Drummer Joel Amey takes lead vocals for the first time since ‘My Love Is Cool’’s ‘Swallowtail’.
-A heartfelt reflection of heritage, identity and family.
-With crisp rustic instrumentation, and one of the album's biggest choruses.
-It's a song that has been on heavy rotation since its release.
-A confident and celebratory affair, when the questioning quiets down and he chooses to be content with his family and who he is.
+'White Horses' was released as the third single from The Clearing, and it marks a special moment: drummer Joel Amey takes lead vocals for the first time since My Love Is Cool’s ‘Swallowtail’.
+The track is a heartfelt reflection on heritage, identity, and family, delivered with a sincerity that resonates immediately.
+Crisp, rustic instrumentation supports one of the album’s biggest, most soaring choruses, creating a song that has been on heavy rotation for me since its release.

 3. Inhaler- A Question of You

 Inhaler found their mojo on album number three.
-Once described by Sam Fender as "alternative pop", they’ve fully embraced a sleeker, more evolved version of themselves on ‘Open Wide’.
+Once described by Sam Fender as “alternative pop,” they’ve fully embraced a sleeker, more evolved version of themselves on 'Open Wide'.

-‘A Question of You’ takes old Inhaler and mixes it with the new.
-It’s a song built for muddy festival fields, complete with a massive chorus that’s bound to get crowds moving.
-Yet, there’s restraint in the riffs and production, a maturity that gives the track space to breathe.
-Inhaler don't want to be pigeonholed into a single sound or moment, and ‘Open Wide’ makes that perfectly clear.
+‘A Question of You’ perfectly bridges the old and the new Inhaler.
+Built for muddy festival fields, it boasts a massive, infectious chorus that’s guaranteed to get crowds moving.
+Yet beneath the anthemic surface lies subtlety, restraint in the riffs, a measured approach to production, and a spaciousness that allows the song to breathe.
+Inhaler has clearly moved beyond wanting to be defined by a single sound or moment, and Open Wide makes that ambition crystal clear.

 2. Sam Fender- Little Bit Closer

-Sam Fender's third 'People Watching', is one of the best records of this year.
+Sam Fender's third album, 'People Watching', is one of the best records of this year.
 Picking up where he left off with 'Seventeen Going Under'.
 'People Watching' explores the lives of those he has encountered, both at home and beyond.
 The album delves into themes of working-class struggles, tragedy, fame, and more.
 Through this record, Sam reflects on the lives of his loved ones and peers from the perspective of someone who has managed to break free from the constraints of his working-class upbringing.

 'Little Bit Closer' is one of the most anthemic tracks on the record, with a massive chorus and a War on Drugs, Springsteen feel; however, this is firmly a Sam Fender effort.
 Despite the anthemic feel, there are some of Sam's hardest-hitting lyrics to date, both about himself and the world he and his friends and family find themselves in.